 In 2015, they had their biggest changes yet with the release of Drupal 8.
 Right out-of-the-box, Drupal 8 brought vast improvements, with over 200 new features that made it a more powerful CMS solution than previous versions.

 Whilst the latest version of Drupal isn’t as radical as its predecessor, Drupal 9 is still an important development.
 Over the last 6 months, we have been detailing what users can expect from Drupal in 2021.
-We’ve hosted Masterclass webinars, The Future of Drupal and Upgrade Planning, as well as guiding clients and other organisations on how to upgrade with our Get Ready for Drupal 9 white paper.
+We’ve hosted Masterclass webinars, The Future of Drupal and Upgrade Planning, as well as guiding clients and other organisations on how to upgrade with our Still Stuck on Drupal 7? white paper.

 Most recently we ran a virtual roundtable on Drupal in 2021 and Beyond.
 Our CSO Sylvain Reiter and Technical Lead Duncan Worrell were joined by Drupal experts Matt Glaman (Bluehorn Digital), Suzanne Dergacheva (Evolving Web) and Alejandro Moreno López (Acquia).